Made in NSW - TV Drama and Features

 MADE IN NSW MADE IN NSW -TV Drama and Features supports the attraction of significant international and domestic feature film and major TV drama production to NSW.

 The program will create a pipeline of high-end screen production in NSW and build on the success of previous investment.
 The program will focus its investment in new film and TV projects that:

 - create new opportunities in western Sydney and regional NSW

 - build the skills and capacity of established and emerging practitioners

 - grow audiences; and

 - contribute to NSW’s reputation as the leading State in business and film.

-The MADE IN NSW – TV DRAMA fund recognises the potential for major Australian TV drama series to:
+The MADE IN NSW – TV DRAMA and Feature fund recognises the potential for major Australian TV drama series and Feature Films to: